 A few options can be added to the end of the argument list.
 They are denoted by a minus sign as the first character.
 Each option must not contain any blanks, although any number of options can be included and must be separated by one or more blanks (the system argument separator is relied upon for this task so its rules apply).
 No arguments will be inspected for options until all required arguments are found, so required file names that start with a minus sign are (in principle) possible, but not optional file name arguments.
 Numbers to be entered with the options must be separated from the option letter by a comma and subsequent numbers must be separated by commas with no blanks or tabs.

-As of this writing only the following options are available: –e, –b, –d, and –m.
+As of this writing only the following options are available: –e, –b, –d, –m, and -q.

 Options are under active development so check for what options are available on the current version.
 Options may be added without documentation in the future to aid in debugging, testing, code development, or other special purposes.